 culprit behind this odd incongruency.

-you'll leave them for somebody better!
+you'll leave them for someone better!
 Such is the extent of their

 love and affection to a Borderline is like trying to fill a well

-In truth, you've had to constantly assure her of your devotion all

-along--but no matter how much you have, she just can't seem to integrate

 it.
+In truth, you've had to constantly assure her of your devotion

+all along--but no matter how much you have, she just can't seem

-A three year old sees his/her world in a black or white sort
+three year old sees his/her world in a black or white sort of

 on your facial expressions, tone of voice and behaviors.
 As they